piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

     crab.creature.ron
 ```

 You can think of `creatures` as NPC definitions.
-If we load `crab.creature.ron`, we should be able to spawn it, along with all of its components.
+If we load `crab.creature.ron`, we should be able to spawn it, along with its components.
 This is what the crab creature `ron` looks like:

 ```rs
 (